Aditya-8602/Power-BI/README.md

 # Power-BI
-This repo contain the visualization  of different datasets using Power BI.
+This repository contain the visualization  of sales dataset using Power BI.

 Project Name: SuperStore_Sales Analysis.